 Is Birmingham safe for tourists?

-Birmingham, the second-largest city in England after London, is generally a welcoming and vibrant place to visit.
-Like any major urban area, it has its share of safety concerns, but these are manageable with common sense precautions.
+Birmingham, the second-largest city in England after London, is generally a safe place to visit.
+Like any major urban area, it has its share of challenges and risks, but with common sense precautions, visitors can enjoy their stay without undue worry.

 General safety in Birmingham